lxk19921205/Books/README.md

 	- Can bind the Tongji Library account

 	- Can set the goals of reading recently (system will notify if that is unrealistic)

+    - Personal account will grow as more books are read

 * Book information source